 Applicants who have successfully completed EAP programs associated with other Canadian universities and obtained that university’s minimum level for admission consideration may also be considered to have met Nipissing University’s English-language proficiency requirement.

 Alternatively, Nipissing University may enter into an agreement with a Languages Canada accredited program/school to offer such services on its campus, with similar minimum levels of proficiency.

-Nipissing University offers Concurrent Education in the primary/junior, junior/intermediate and intermediate/senior divisions with all its undergraduate degrees (except Nursing, Social Work and dual degrees).
+Nipissing University offers Concurrent Education in the primary/junior, junior/intermediate and intermediate/senior divisions with all its honours undergraduate degrees (except Orientation to a Master of Arts in History [OMAH], Nursing, Social Work and dual degrees).

 Bachelor of Science in Nursing (BScN) – Registered Practical Nurse (RPN) Bridging Program